-Basic EPS is calculated based on income available to holders of Common Stock and the weighted-average number of shares outstanding during the reported period.
+Basic EPS is calculated based on income available to holders of the Company's common stock ("Common Stock") and the weighted-average number of shares outstanding during the reported period.
 Diluted EPS includes additional dilution from potential Common Stock issuable pursuant to the exercise of outstanding stock options.
 The following table sets forth a reconciliation of the weighted-average number of shares of Common Stock outstanding to the weighted-average number of shares outstanding on a diluted basis:

-(In millions) 2012 2011 2010 Weighted average common shares outstanding-basic 140.1 143.2 142.0 Dilutive effect of stock options 2.6 2.6 2.4 Weighted average common shares outstanding-diluted 142.7 145.8 144.4 Antidilutive stock options outstanding 1.6 0.7 1.2
+2013 2012 2011 Weighted average common shares outstanding-basic 138.6 140.1 143.2 Dilutive effect of stock options 2.6 2.6 2.6 Weighted average common shares outstanding-diluted 141.2 142.7 145.8 Antidilutive stock options outstanding 1.6 1.6 0.7